slwelsh/SIFTSorter/README.md

 Sift Find Match - This module takes the input of one image and a Database folder and compares that single image against all the images in the folder.
 The output of this is printing the total number of matches found and listing the file names of the matches (with the scores they received) in the console.
 It also displays a combined image of the original picture with the best match found (with all the best points mapped together like in the Comparator).
 This module was made specifically to add new pictures the database (which is why I omitted the True/False aspect of it).
 If no match is found, no comparison image is displayed and there is no list of matches in the console.

+Compare Folders - This module is almost identical to the Matcher module.
+Instead of sorting through just one folder database, it compares two different databases and finds all the matches between them.
+It will also produce a results csv file and sort all the matches found for Folder A images with Folder B images.

 ### Technical Note
 There are 3 main variables when using the SIFT algorithm -